jdlms/calorie-tracker/readme.md

 - Go backend
 - embedded Svelte frontend
 - BoltDB for storage
-- optional Telegram ingestion

 ## What it does

 - stores calorie entries by day
 - shows a day view and week view
 - supports manual entry through the API
-- can read messages from Telegram using long polling
+- reads messages from Telegram using long polling

 ## Configuration